University Policies

 3.2 Third Parties

-Non-university organizations, businesses, or individuals are prohibited from engaging in sales or solicitation (including distributing of any kind of written or printed materials) on University property or using University resources or systems at any time.
+Non-university organizations, businesses, and individuals are prohibited from engaging in Sales or Solicitation (including distributing any kind of written or printed Materials) on University property or using University resources or systems at any time.

 Non-Brown employees or non-Brown students who have not received approval to enter University property shall be considered trespassers.
 Trespassers violating this policy who have no affiliation with the University will be removed from University property, given trespass warnings not to return, and may be subject to arrest and prosecution.